bartoszlenar/Validot/docs/DOCUMENTATION.md

 - [Factory](#factory) has a `Create` method that accepts `ISpecificationHolder<T>` instead of `Specification<T>`.
   - Specification is taken directly from `Specification` interface member.
-- Specification holder is a way to wrap the entire specification into a single class.
+- Specification holder is a way to wrap the entire specification within a single class.

 ``` csharp
 class BookSpecificationHolder : ISpecificationHolder<BookModel>